-Oliver appears at both without notice and on notice (contested) hearings for both non-molestation and occupation orders.
-He has acted successfully for both applicants and respondents in such applications at final hearing.
-Oliver has also been instructed in Forced Marriage Order applications (both for family members and on behalf of the applicant).
+Oliver appears at hearings (either without notice and on notice) for both non-molestation and occupation orders.
+He has acted successfully for both Applicants and Respondents in such applications at final hearings.
+Oliver has also been instructed in forced marriage order applications (both for family members and on behalf of the applicant).

 “Oliver has the ability to identify pragmatic solutions to sometimes very complex issues.
 He will go above and beyond to put me and the client at ease.
 He has exceptional attention to detail and is incredibly charming.”
 Tier 5 – Legal 500, 2022

 The Legal 500 2022 – Leading Set in Children Public and Private Law

 1GC Family Law is pleased to announce that we are again ranked as a leading set in Children Public and Private Law in the 2022 edition of Legal 500.